-Green tea (lu cha) is made by cooking (or baking) young tea leaves, either in an oven or a specially made wok known as Ding.
-In China, is dried in an oven or wok fried, In Japan the tea is typically steamed.
+Green tea (lu cha) is made by heating (or baking/frying/fyring)) freshly picked young tea leaves, either in an oven or a specially made wok known as Ding.
+The process is to inhibit the enzyme polyphenol oxidase, responsible for brown wilting of leaves.
+In China, tea is dried in an oven or wok fried.
+In Japan the tea is typically steamed (the time varies depending on the type).
 The baking process helps to maintain the color of the tea, and provides for a fuller flavor and body.
 Fried green tea is characterized by nutty, sweet and herbal flavors.
-Steaming (Japanese tea) provides a more vegetal flavor, spinach, seaweed etc, steamed tea can be cloudy.
-The colder you steep the green tea, the less bitter.
+Steaming (Japanese tea) provides a more vegetal flavor, spinach, seaweed etc, the liquor of steamed tea can be cloudy.
+Also, the colder the water temperature is you steep the green tea with, the less bitter.